fdxs-alt/nextjs-shop/README.md

 Features:

-1. Loging and registering user (email confirmation) - TODO
+1. User auth made with next-auth - facebook and google login - DONE
 2. History of orders - TODO
-3. Cart saved in context - TODO
+3. Cart saved in context - DONE
-4. Products saved in DatoCMS - TODO
+4. Products saved in DatoCMS - DONE
 5. Payments done with Stripe - TODO
-6. Authorization with jwt-token saved in cookie - nookies - TODO